polskidevv/Pause-Settings/about.md

 # Issues

-- entering the vault will send you back to the main menu (changing graphics settings do so aswell)
+- entering the vault will send you back to the main menu (changing graphics settings does so aswell)
 - unchecking and checking disable menu music will play the menu music instead of the level song